usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 change the meaning of the provisions, but rather ensures clarity about public entities’ obligations when they are acting through a third party, such as when they contract with a vendor.

 Many commenters stated their concern that public entities lack control over third-party content, even where they contract with third parties to provide that content.
 These commenters, generally from public entities and trade groups representing public accommodations, argued that seeking to obtain accessible third-party content provided on behalf of public entities would be challenging.
-Some of these commenters said that in theory this type of content could be controlled by procurement, but that this has not 26 See § 35.130(b)(1) and (3).
+Some of these commenters said that in theory this type of content could be controlled by procurement, but that this has not been realized in practice.
+While the Department is sympathetic to these concerns, the
-27 88 FR 51957.

-been realized in practice.
-While the Department is sympathetic to these concerns, the Department also received many comments from disability advocates and individuals with disabilities pointing out the crucial nature of services provided by third parties on behalf of public entities.
+Department also received many comments from disability advocates and individuals with disabilities pointing out the crucial nature of services provided by third parties on behalf of public entities.
 For example, some disability advocates argued that State and